Nanorobotics: Challenges in designing nanorobots

-There are number of challenges and problems that should be addressed when designing and building nanoscale machines with movable parts.
-The most obvious one is the need of developing very fine tools and manipulation techniques capable of assembling individual nanostructures with high precision into operational device.
-Less evident challenge is related to peculiarities of adhesion and friction on nanoscale.
-It is impossible to take existing design of macroscopic device with movable parts and just reduce it to the nanoscale.
-Such approach will not work due to high surface energy of nanostructures, which means that all contacting parts will stick together following the energy minimization principle.
-The adhesion and static friction between parts can easily exceed the strength of materials, so the parts will break before they start to move relative to each other.
-This leads to the need to design movable structures with minimal contact area [].
+Several challenges must be addressed when designing and building nanoscale machines with movable parts.
+The most obvious is the need to develop very fine tools and manipulation techniques capable of assembling individual nanostructures with high precision into an operational device.
+A less evident challenge relates to the peculiarities of adhesion and friction at the nanoscale.
+It is impossible to simply scale down the design of a macroscopic device with movable parts.
+This approach will not work because the high surface energy of nanostructures causes all contacting parts to stick together to minimize energy.
+The adhesion and static friction between parts can easily exceed the strength of the materials, causing them to break before any movement occurs.
+This necessitates designing movable structures with minimal contact area.

-In spite of the fast development of nanorobots, most of the nanorobots designed for drug delivery purposes, there is "still a long way to go before their commercialization and clinical applications can be achieved."
+In spite of the fast development of nanorobots, those designed for drug delivery purposes have "a long way to go before their commercialization and clinical applications can be achieved."